F.A.Q.s

 Q. What percentage of each donation is used for administrative costs?

 A. Zero.
 100% of every donation goes directly to drilling wells.
-Since its inception, WBH’s operating expenses have been funded by other sources – corporations and foundations, not donor dollars.
+Since its inception, WBH’s operating expenses have been funded by other sources, a group we call The Pump.

 Q. Are donations tax-deductible?